 Tonally both are very different signatures with the Primacy striking perhaps the slightly warmer timbre of the two with a more elevated mid-bass response than the A85.
 It is still fairly linear in its drop with a greater sub-bass emphasis and depth much like the A85 though I find the Primacy to be a bit more forward sounding in its low-end signature than the A85.

 Mids are more open sounding for me on the A85 with slightly better instrumental separation and imaging.
-The Primacy has a slightly more closed in feel to its staging qualities with less width though greater depth.
+The Primacy has a slightly more closed-in feel to its staging qualities with less width though greater depth.

 Lower mids on both on the Primacy is a touch further forward whereas the A85 is more neutral and behind that more energetic and elevated vocal presence.
 As such instrumental timbre is leaner than the Primacy and lower mids do not have the same level of body.
-Conversely vocals, particularly higher pitched vocals sound better with more focus than the Primacy.
+Conversely, vocals, particularly higher-pitched vocals sound better with more focus than the Primacy.

-Treble on both are relaxed and neither has a huge amount of air but beside each other, I prefer the tonal balance of the percussion timbre on the A85 which has a more natural sound.
+Treble on both are relaxed and neither has a huge amount of air but besides each other, I prefer the tonal balance of the percussion timbre on the A85 which has a more natural sound.

 The IT03, like the Primacy and A85, is a triple driver hybrid IEM rated at 8Ω and 105dB.
-It uses a single dynamic driver and dual BA in a similar fashion to the A85.
+It uses a single dynamic driver and a dual BA in a similar fashion to the A85.
 Efficiency wise both are very similar with maybe a 1-2 step digital volume difference in low gain on most DAPs and almost the same pot position on portable analog amps using line-out.

-Noise on the IT03 is excellent however the A85 is slightly better for background hiss.
+The noise on the IT03 is excellent however the A85 is slightly better for background hiss.
 A bit of that is to do with the treble performance of the IT03, the BA on the high end seems to be a bit more sensitive so you can hear it a little more but very marginal.

 Tonally both are very contrasting in their performance.
-The IT03 has a cooler cleaner timbre with a neutral to slight recessed mids performance, accentuated low-end, particularly sub-bass heft and a very bright and articulate top-end.
+The IT03 has a cooler cleaner timbre with a neutral to slight recessed mids performance, accentuated low-end, particularly sub-bass heft, and a very bright and articulate top-end.
 It is an exciting fun presentation with plenty of bass/treble contrast and plenty of depth and height to its soundstage.

-Treble is further forward on the IT03, extends better and has more sparkle and air.
+Treble is further forward on the IT03, extends better, and has more sparkle and air.
 This gives a little lift in terms of percussive snap and bass contrast.
-At times through the iT03 can sound a bit sharp or sibilant but can be remedied with a good cable upgrade or going balanced.
+At times the iT03 can sound a bit sharp or sibilant but can be remedied with a good cable upgrade or going balanced.
 The A85 has less air and sparkle but has a more forgiving top-end performance in comparison.

 The cheapest hybrid compared and the one that offers the most value.
 The F9 is a single DD and dual BA just like the A85 but comes in at a paltry $99 and offers a balanced cable additional to the single cable output.

 Both are actually finished to a very high standard.
 I am really impressed with how well put together the F9 is for the price.
-I would give the edge to the A85 for materials used and finish but its a very fine margin.
+I would give the edge to the A85 for materials used and finish but it’s a very fine margin.
 Both use OFC wire though the A85 unbalanced is silver coated or SPC.
-Simarily for the F9 balanced cable which makes me wonder if Fidue could have included one also.
+Similarly for the F9 balanced cable which makes me wonder if Fidue could have included one also.

 The F9 is rated at 28Ω and 106dB and is slightly less efficient than the A85 but only marginally so.
 Hiss and noise control is just as good on the F9 as the A85 and both lively happily on similar volume levels in low gain across the majority of amps and DAPs tested. they will both scale a little better with good quality amp signals and I prefer both out of portable amps such as the Rx over smartphones and weaker DAPs.